Velocidex/SQLiteHunter/README.md

-3. `SQLiteIdentifyQuery` and `SQLiteIdentifyValue`: To test if the SQLite file is one that should be targeted by this definition, Velociraptor will run the SQLiteIdentifyQuery which should produce one row and one columns called `Check`.
+3. `SQLiteIdentifyQuery` and `SQLiteIdentifyValue`: To test if the SQLite file is one that should be targeted by this definition, Velociraptor will run the SQLiteIdentifyQuery which should produce one row and one column called `Check`.
 The value in this column will be checked against SQLiteIdentifyValue to determine if the file qualifies for this map.

 4. `Categories`: A list of keywords that can be used to limit the collection to only certain categories.
-Note that some categories may overlap (e.g. Chrome and Browser)
+Note that some categories may overlap (e.g. Chrome and Browser).

 5. `FilenameRegex`: A regex that can be used to the filename to shortcut identification of the file when `MatchFilename` is enabled.
 NOTE that we do this in addition to the `SQLiteIdentifyQuery` so it is only an optimization to speed up processing.

-6. `Globs`: A list of glob expression.
-This list can be interpolated with the globs in `config.yaml`
+6. `Globs`: A list of glob expressions.
+This list can be interpolated with the globs in `config.yaml`.

 7. `Sources`: This is a list of source definitions that will be converted to an artifact source.
 Each of these may contain: